rerun-io/rerun/docs/content/reference/cli.md

 **Commands**

-* `compare`: Compares the data between 2 .rrd files, returning a successful shell exit code if they match
+* `compare`: Compares the data between 2 .rrd files, returning a successful shell exit code if they match.
-* `print`: Print the contents of one or more .rrd/.rbl files/streams
+* `print`: Print the contents of one or more .rrd/.rbl files/streams.
-* `compact`: Compacts the contents of one or more .rrd/.rbl files/streams and writes the result standard output
+* `compact`: Compacts the contents of one or more .rrd/.rbl files/streams and writes the result standard output.
-* `merge`: Merges the contents of multiple .rrd/.rbl files/streams, and writes the result to standard output
+* `merge`: Merges the contents of multiple .rrd/.rbl files/streams, and writes the result to standard output.
-* `filter`: Filters out data from .rrd/.rbl files/streams, and writes the result to standard output
+* `filter`: Filters out data from .rrd/.rbl files/streams, and writes the result to standard output.

 ## rerun rrd compare